-PetroNor reported on Wednesday that Økokrim – a leading body in the police and the prosecuting authority for combating economic crime and environmental crime – entered the firm’s premises in Oslo, claiming that legal charges had been brought against individuals related to the company.
+PetroNor reported on Wednesday that Økokrim – a leading body in the police and the prosecuting authority for combating economic crime and environmental crime – entered the firm’s premises in Oslo, claiming that legal charges were brought against individuals related to the company.

-The update explained the company has decided to appoint an interim CEO as it received information confirming its CEO, Knut Søvold, is one of the individuals being detained as part of the authorities’ investigations to obtain information that may confirm or disprove a suspicion of a criminal offence.
+The update explained the company had decided to appoint an interim CEO, after receiving information confirming its CEO, Knut Søvold, was one of the individuals being detained as part of the authorities’ investigations to obtain information that might confirm or disprove a suspicion of a criminal offence.

-In a separate update on Thursday, Økokrim corroborated that a corruption investigation has been initiated and elaborated: “The investigation is related to projects in Africa.
+In a separate update on Thursday, Økokrim corroborated that a corruption investigation was initiated and elaborated: “The investigation is related to projects in Africa.
 Neither PetroNor E&P nor other companies have been charged.
 The investigation is at an early stage, and we have no further comments at this time.”